What is Blackout Tuesday? Apple, Spotify join music industry’s response to George Floyd’s death

 — Apple Music (@AppleMusic) June 2, 2020

 The initiative is being spearheaded by music industry execs Jamila Thomas and Brianna Agyemang under the banner #TheShowMustBePaused.
-Writing on the initiative’s website, the pair note that the multibillion-dollar music industry has predominantly profited from black art, and it’s the industry’s duty to highlight the importance of black lives:
+Writing on the initiative’s website, the pair notes that the multibillion-dollar music industry has predominantly profited from black art, and it’s the industry’s duty to highlight the importance of black lives:

 Our mission is to hold the industry at large, including major corporations + their partners who benefit from the efforts, struggles and successes of Black people accountable.
 To that end, it is the obligation of these entities to protect and empower the Black communities that have made them disproportionately wealthy in ways that are measurable and transparent.